Regarding the Bose NC700 and the Sony WH-1000XM4 noise-cancelling headphones:

 My limited experience with Sony’s customer support so far has been that they don’t really care about the customer and their results.
 My repeated experience with Bose’s customer support is that they are consistently ultimately sincere in striving to resolve issues for the customer.

-TL;DR The sound through either of these headphones is fine, solid noise-cancelling, fairly comfortable, the software has notable issues and my user experience with both has been frustrating; UX a bit worse with the Sony.
+TL;DR The sound through either of these headphones is fine, solid noise-cancelling, fairly comfortable, the software has notable issues and my user experience with both has been frustrating; UX a bit worse with the Sony, call quality is bad with the Sony especially for the person on the other end of the call.

 Update, seven months later: I’m definitely not happy with either of them, though I enjoy several parts of life much better with good noise-cancelling headphones on.
 If I had to do it over again, I would choose the Bose for slightly better UX and significantly better phone calls (particularly for the experience of the person on the other end, blocking out unwanted background noise on my end).